cmptrnb/Xray-examples/double-hop/README.md

 systemctl restart xray
 ```

-Open port `tcp/443` in the firewall and/or security groups for VPS 2.
+Open port `tcp/443` in the VPS 2 firewall and/or security groups.

-You now have Xray listening on port `tcp/443`, and WireGuard listening on port `udp/51820` (which should not be open in the firewall of VPS2).

 ## Step 2.
 Configure VPS 1